Total Knee Replacement

 - Choosing a surgeon who performs more than fifty total joint replacements a year in a hospital with a dedicated to a “total joint replacement team.”
-Dr. Bryan performs hundreds of knee replacement annually at Houston Methodist Hospital and Houston Orthopedic and Spine Hospital.
+Dr. Bryan performs hundreds of knee replacement annually at Houston Methodist Hospital.

 - Computer-designed instruments to assist the surgeon’s judgment in placing the total knee replacement implant materials.